domosekai/domosekai.github.io/sstp/index.md

 - **Native**

-  To the extent possible, only native iOS libraries are used, including most importantly the TLS stack.
+  To the extent possible, native iOS libraries are used, including most importantly the TLS stack.
 We believe this ensures best stability and security.
 (Apple's SwiftNIO framework is also used.)

   Unlike some apps, SSTP Connect saves connections natively so that you can start a connection from the system.
 No need to open the app and it will work just the same.